tsoenen/qrest/docs/source/configuration.rst

 method
 ======

-The resource method configuration option specifies which HTTP request method should be used.
+This (keyword) argument specifies which HTTP request method should be used.
 Commonly used HTTP request methods are GET, POST, PUT and DELETE.
-If no resource method has been specified, the default method GET will be used.
+If no resource method has been specified, GET will be used.
 For request methods where content is part of the request body, the "data" parameter of the resource function can be used.

 In other words the code